 First United Methodist Church of Elmhurst was founded in 1924 by a small group of seven people feeling the need for a church home.
 Sunday and mid-week meetings were held at various homes.
-The group continued to grow, and several locations in Elmhurst were used as meeting places, including a classroom at the now closed Roosevelt School and the old Elms Theatre.
+The group continued to grow.
+Several locations in Elmhurst were used as meeting places — including a classroom at the now closed Roosevelt School and the old Elms Theatre.
 When the York Theater was completed in 1925, it was rented for Sunday services until 1939.
-Sunday School and weekday affairs were held in the Elks’ Hall.
+Sunday School and weekday affairs were held in the Elks Lodge.

 The lot at the present location of our church was purchased in 1929, just a few months before the stock market crash.
 A building fund was finally started in 1937 for the purpose of erecting the New Unit, the church’s first structure.
-Because of the severe economic times, this transaction had to be strictly on a cash basis, and much of the labor was donated by members of the congregation.
-The New Unit was dedicated debt-free on Palm Sunday, April 2, 1939, and was then used for church and most other church-related functions.
+Because of the severe economic times, this transaction had to be strictly on a cash basis.
+Much of the labor was donated by members of the congregation.
+The New Unit was dedicated debt-free on Palm Sunday, April 2, 1939, and was then used for worship and most other church-related functions.

 By 1948, a growing congregation demanded additional facilities.
 Sunday School classes were meeting in the Masonic Temple, Elmhurst College, and the parsonage (then located at the corner of York Road and Church Street).
 Another finance drive was organized, and plans were made for a new church building that would consist of the basement and first floor of the present sanctuary.
 In order to make room for the new building, the parsonage (pastor’s residence) was moved to 295 Grace Street.
 The first worship service in the new sanctuary was held on September 17, 1950.